-- A. An employee of El Paso County shall not participate in bidding on El Paso County surplus equipment and auction items. - B. Intentional reckless or negligent damage to County equipment or property may be grounds for disciplinary action up to and including dismissal.
+- A. An employee of El Paso County shall not participate in bidding on El Paso County surplus equipment sales unless such item(s) are auctioned and auction items. - B. Intentional reckless or negligent damage to County equipment or property may be grounds for disciplinary action up to and including dismissal.